scokobro/professional-identity/profIdent-draft1.md

 1880s - new university graduates began to move into journalism, numbers increased through the 1920s, economic recession meant a dearth of graduate employment opportunities at a time when the popular press was expanding and looking to increase the quality if its content by employing better educated reporters.[@Schafer:2012 p36]

-However along with this shift toward employing individuals who had passed thorugh the system of imperial universities - and reducing the number of 'enthusiasts' - who saw themselves as 'educators of society' - came an increase in the number of 'company employees'.
+However along with this shift toward employing individuals who had passed through the system of imperial universities - and reducing the number of 'enthusiasts' - who saw themselves as 'educators of society' - came an increase in the number of 'company employees'.
 In 1917, Motoyama Hikoichi[^moto] had characterised this shift with the folowing words,

 [^moto]: journo at *Osaka Shinpō*, then *Jiji Shinpō*, 1888 reorganised *Osaka Mainichi SB*, became pres in 1903: Advocate of foundation of newspaper studies depts at univs and later president of *Osaka Mainichi* newspaper.[@Schafer:2012 p36n]

 > a journalist, just like a salaryman of any other profit-oriented company, needs to spare no efforts in favor of his company. [@Schafer:2012 citing Ono:1971]

 The journalist was increasingly seen as primarily a company employee like any other.
-And the 'Shimbun-gaku' departments established at unoversities were aimed at providing potential journalists with the requisite knowledge to allow them to gain employment at newspapers on graduation.
-It took until 1929 for a Tokyo Imperial University to etablish a 'Newspaper Research Seminar' as part of its literature department.[@Schafer:2012 p40]
+And the 'Shimbun-gaku' departments established at universities were aimed at providing potential journalists with the requisite knowledge to allow them to gain employment at newspapers on graduation.
+It took until 1929 for a Tokyo Imperial University to establish a 'Newspaper Research Seminar' as part of its literature department.[@Schafer:2012 p40]

-Ono??? was the prime motivator in the establishment of this body, he saw the professional training he sought to offer as a way to push back against the 'degeneration' of the press he perceived in the 1920s, and to raise journalists who would again act as educators of society, ensuring that expert and specialist opionion would be made available to the newspaper's mass audience.[@Schafer:2012 p45--5]
+Ono??? was the prime motivator in the establishment of this body, he saw the professional training he sought to offer as a way to push back against the 'degeneration' of the press he perceived in the 1920s, and to raise journalists who would again act as educators of society, ensuring that expert and specialist opinion would be made available to the newspaper's mass audience.[@Schafer:2012 p45--5]

 [@Huffman:1997; @Lange:1998]

 ## Education of Journalists ##

-Deuze, in his typology of global journalism education approaches, categorises tha Japanese system as characterised by
+Deuze, in his typology of global journalism education approaches, categorises the Japanese system as characterised by

 > [p]rimarily on-the-job training by the media industry, for example through apprenticeship systems (Austria, Japan; Great Britain and Australia started this way, as this is a typical feature of the Anglo-Saxon model).[@Deuze:2006 p22]